Hawker Sea Fury: Export market

-The Sea Fury became an export success, being purchased both to operate on aircraft carriers and for purely land-based roles by a number of nations, including Australia, West Germany, Iraq, Egypt, Burma, Pakistan and Cuba.
-Several of the nations that did not have active aircraft carriers often had the tail hooks and catapult hooks removed from their aircraft.
+The Sea Fury became an export success, being purchased both to operate on aircraft carriers and for purely land-based roles by several nations, including Australia, West Germany, Iraq, Egypt, Burma, Pakistan and Cuba.
+Several of the nations that did not have aircraft carriers often had the tail hooks and catapult hooks removed from their aircraft.

 A final variant, the Sea Fury T.20S was developed by Hawker for West Germany as target tow aircraft; these remained in service into the 1970s.
 Upon the type's withdrawal from military service, many Sea Furies were sold to private individuals, often as racing aircraft due to their high speed.
 The final production figures for all marks reached around 860 aircraft.

+Finnish Air Force planned in 1952 to purchase 25 Sea Furies to replace the aging and worn WW2-vintage Messerschmitt Bf 109G equipment.
+Sea Fury had a sturdy landing gear and was well suited for the rough field conditions in Finland.
+In late 1952 it turned out UK was willing to sell turbojet-equipped De Havilland Vampire fighters instead, and the Finnish Air Force purchased the Vampires instead.
+They arrived in Pori 1953.